ove/ove-docs/docs/INSTALLATION.md

   * `6` - TRACE_SERVER (Generates additional server-side `TRACE` logs)
 * `OVE_MAPS_LAYERS` - This variable is optional and not defined in the `docker-compose.ove.yml` by default.
 This accepts a URL of a file containing the [Map layers Configuration](../ove-apps/packages/ove-app-maps/docs/MAP_LAYERS_JSON.md) in a JSON format and overrides the [default Map layers Configuration](../ove-apps/packages/ove-app-maps/docs/MAP_LAYERS_JSON.md) of the [Maps App](../ove-apps/packages/ove-app-maps/README.md).

-Before installing [**OVE Asset Services**](https://github.com/ove/ove-asset-services) you must configure the environment variables by editing the `docker-compose.assets.yml` file.
-The environment variables that can be configured are:

-* `MYSQL_RANDOM_ROOT_PASSWORD` - This variable is mandatory and we recommend it be set to `yes`.
-This will generate a random initial password for the root user of the [MariaDB](https://mariadb.org/) database.
-* `MYSQL_DATABASE` - The name of the [MariaDB](https://mariadb.org/) database which defaults to `AssetDatabase`.
-* `MYSQL_USER` - The username used to connect to the MariaDB database which defaults to `assetManager`.
-* `MYSQL_PASSWORD` - The username used to connect to the [MariaDB](https://mariadb.org/) database which defaults to `assetManager`.
-* `s3Client__AccessKey` - The access key used to connect to the [S3](https://aws.amazon.com/s3/) compliant object storage as described in the [Asset Manager documentation](https://github.com/ove/ove-asset-services/blob/master/packages/ove-asset-manager/README.md#configuration).
-* `s3Client__Secret` - The secret used to connect to the [S3](https://aws.amazon.com/s3/) compliant object storage as described in the [Asset Manager documentation](https://github.com/ove/ove-asset-services/blob/master/packages/ove-asset-manager/README.md#configuration).
-* `s3Client__ServiceURL` - The service URL of the [S3](https://aws.amazon.com/s3/) compliant object storage as described in the [Asset Manager documentation](https://github.com/ove/ove-asset-services/blob/master/packages/ove-asset-manager/README.md#configuration).
-* `ServiceHostUrl` - Hostname (or IP address) + port of the corresponding Asset Processing Service.
-This needs to be set individually for each Asset Processing Service, such as the `OVE Asset Manager` or the `OVE Service Image Tiles`.
-* `MariaDB__ConnectionString` - The connection string used by the [Asset Manager](https://github.com/ove/ove-asset-services/tree/master/packages/ove-asset-manager) to connect to [MariaDB](https://mariadb.org/) database.
-If you have changed the values of the environment variables `MYSQL_DATABASE`, `MYSQL_USER`, or `MYSQL_PASSWORD` from their defaults, you will need to replace the values for `Database`, `User`, or `Password` specified in this string with their modified values.
-* `AssetManagerHostUrl` - Hostname (or IP address) + port of the [Asset Manager](https://github.com/ove/ove-asset-services/tree/master/packages/ove-asset-manager).

 ### Starting and stopping the OVE Docker applications

 OVE provides separate installation scripts to help users install the necessary components.
 To install and start OVE on Docker run: